Boston Self-Driving Car Accident Attorneys

 Anytime you head out on the road around Boston, you can expect to pass by a somewhat self-driving car, whether it is the popular Tesla Model X or the Nissan Rogue.
 This new era of cars brings a lot of innovation with it, but it can be scary to see a driver take his hands off the wheel or even dare to sleep while his car is in motion.
 This overreliance on technology, coupled with negligent behaviors, is dangerous and can cause catastrophic accidents in the wrong circumstances.

 If you were injured in a self-driving car accident that was not your fault, you are likely in a lot of pain, dealing with costly medical bills, and worried about your future.
 At DiBella Law Offices, P.C., we understand how complex and nerve-racking these accidents are, which is why we stand up for victims at every turn.
-For more than a decade, our firm has worked with medical experts, accident reconstructionists, and other professionals to get our clients the highest possible amount after a run-in with a negligent driver.
+For nearly two decades, our firm has worked with medical experts, accident reconstructionists, and other professionals to get our clients the highest possible amount after a run-in with a negligent driver.

 Let us use our expertise to fight for you.
 Call our Boston office at (617) 870-0907 for a free case evaluation.